 The engine circuit is protected by a circuit breaker located on the engine while the accessory circuit is protected by an in-line fuse located at the battery.
-In addition, a fuse block for branch accessory circuits is located under the helm.
+In addition, a fuse block for branch accessory circuits is located on the stbd side of the engine compartment, directly behind the driver's seat.
 Wires are color coded to indicate which accessory each fuse services.
 Some items, such as bilge pumps, may be fused individually at the unit.
 Auto float switches are fused at the battery.
 A wiring diagram is provided at the back of this manual.